 I cannot stress enough how critical marriage is to Mormons.

 You see where I’m going with this?
-Gays are not going to marry someone of the opposite gender.
-Therefore, there is no place for them to exist within Mormonism.
+Gays are not going to marry someone of the opposite sex (choosing “sex” here because Mormon theology dictates there only being 2 sexes).
+There is no place for LGBTQIA to exist within Mormon doctrine, unless they (we) choose to live in abstinence.

 Content Warning: The next section of this blog post contains references to mental health issues, self-harm and suicide.